kubernetes/enhancements/keps/sig-scheduling/5836-scheduler-preemption-for-ippr/README.md

 separately, and updates to the pod in the cache will automatically propagate to the scheduling queue.
 We may need to 'snapshot' the deferred pod right before the binding / preemption cycle, to ensure it's not changing throughout.

+While the `PodGetter` interface provides a live reference to the cache, the Scheduler will perform a local snapshot/clone of the Pod object at the start of its individual scheduling cycle.
+This ensures that even if the Kubelet or another controller updates the Pod status in the cache during the Preemption calculation, the Scheduler operates on a consistent, immutable view of the resize request for that cycle.

 This doesn't solve all the "double counting" issues though; we would still need to temporarily remove the pod from the node snapshot when making preemption calculations as described in the section below.